Watson-Personal-Assistant/developer/_content/expertise/build-expertise.md

 ---
-title: Build your first expertise
+title: Build your first skill
 weight: 30
 ---
-This page will walk you through the first phase of building your first expertise.
-You will create your expertise programmatically using the Watson Assistant Builder REST APIs that are accessible in Swagger API reference.
+This page will walk you through the first phase of building your first skill.
+You will create your skill programmatically using the Watson Assistant Builder REST APIs that are accessible in Swagger API reference.

-1. **How to run and use the "HelloWorld" boilerplate expertise hosted locally.**
+1. **How to run and use the "HelloWorld" boilerplate skill hosted locally.**
-2. How to register and use the local running "HelloWorld" expertise with Assistant Builder service.
+2. How to register and use the local running "HelloWorld" skill with Assistant Builder service.
-3. How to host your "HelloWorld" expertise on Bluemix for others to use.
+3. How to host your "HelloWorld" skill on Bluemix for others to use.

 ### Pre-requisite
 Make sure you have already [setup your local development environment]({{site.baseurl}}/expertise/setup-local-dev-env/)